Beauvais

 Is the train from Beauvais to Orly worth it for a solo traveller?

-If you're travelling light with one bag, it's a reasonable way to save money — just budget close to 2 hours once the Corolis bus, TER, RER B, and Orlyval legs are all added together.
+If you're travelling light with one bag, it's a reasonable way to save money — just budget close to 2 hours once you add the Corolis bus, TER, RER B, and Orlyval legs.

 Other Popular Blog You Might Need